 You should notify that you are using CCTV and you should place easily read and well-lit signs in prominent positions.

-If the identity of the Data Controller and the usual purpose is obvious (i.e. security) then you need to only notify that CCTV is operation together with contact details for the person who controls the processing.
+If the identity of the Data Controller and the usual purpose is obvious (i.e. security) then you need to only notify that CCTV is operating together with contact details for the person who controls the processing.
 If the purpose of purposes is not obvious then there is a duty on the Data Controller to make this clear.
-A CCTV camera is often assumed to be used for the security purposes but if it is used for monitoring staff performance or conduct then staff must be informed before any data is recorded for this purpose as it is not an obvious purpose.
-Similarly if the purpose of the CCTV is for safety reasons, this should be clearly stated and made known.
+A CCTV camera is often assumed to be used for security purposes but if it is used for monitoring staff performance or conduct then staff must be informed before any data is recorded for this purpose as it is not an obvious purpose.
+Similarly, if the purpose of the CCTV is for safety reasons, this should be clearly stated and made known.

 Supply of CCTV images to An Garda Síochana

-If an Garda Síochana make a request to download footage it is recommended that the request for copies of footage should only be acceded to where there is a formal written request to the Data Controller.
+If an Garda Síochana makes a request to download footage it is recommended that the request for copies of footage should only be acceded to where there is a formal written request to the Data Controller.
 This is differentiated from An Garda Síochana making a request to view footage on the premises and the written request would not be necessary.
 A written request is only needed if they require copies.